gheenie/devops-nc-filesystem/nc-filesystem-backup/code/de-shell-scripts/README.md

 ...

-# If user inputs "be-pets-and-owners" something like this shoult be printed to the terminal:
+# If user inputs "top-secret-sprint-solutions" something like this shoult be printed to the terminal:

-be-pets-and-owners is a directory
+top-secret-sprint-solutions is a directory

-Contents of be-pets-and-owners:
+Contents of top-secret-sprint-solutions:

-README.md
+todo.txt
 ```

 </br>